oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 Please checkout prism! www.prsmphoto.com

 #How to Download and Run
-Download the source files, run GUI.rkt to enter and write blog files, and run barebones.rkt to run the server and see the post after it is submitted
+Download the source files, run GUI.rkt to enter and write blog files, and run barebones.rkt to run the server and see the post after it is submitted.

-Include what file to run, what to do with that file, how to interact with the app when its running, etc.